openshift/origin/docs/proposals/organizations.md

 	kapi.TypeMeta
 	kapi.ObjectMeta

-	// AdminUsers is a list of Users that can administer this Organization.
+	// Owners is a list of Subjects that can administer this Organization.
 By default a policy rule exists
 	// that allows all Users to inspect and modify OrgGroups of Organizations that they are an Admin for.
 	// Admins may NOT modify Organization membership.
-	AdminUsers util.StringSet
-	// AdminGroups is a list of Groups that can administer this Organization.
-By default a policy rule exists
-	// that allows all Users to inspect and modify OrgGroups of Organizations that they are an Admin for.
-	// Admins may NOT modify Organization membership.
-	AdminGroups util.StringSet
+	Owners []kapi.ObjectReference

-	// MemberUsers is a list of Users that are members of the Organization.
+	// Members is a list of Subjects that are members of the Organization.
 Only members may be assigned to OrgGroups.
-	MemberUsers util.StringSet
-	// MemberGroups is a list of Groups whose constituent users are considered members of the Organization.
-Only members may be assigned to OrgGroups.
-	MemberGroups util.StringSet
+	Members []kapi.ObjectReference
 }
 ```